Iain Henderson (Royal Navy officer): Naval career

 Henderson became Flag Officer, Naval Air Command in 1998 before retiring in 2001.

 Later life

 After his retirement from the navy, Henderson joined the third sector.
-From 2001 to 2007, he served as Chief Executive of Sue Ryder Care, a British social care charity.
+From 2001 to 2007, he was Chief Executive of Sue Ryder Care, a British social care charity.
 From 2002 to 2006, he was Gentleman Usher of the Scarlet Rod.
 His final duty as Gentleman Usher of the Scarlet Rod occurred in May 2006, during that year's Installation of Knights.
 In June 2006, he was appointed Registrar and Secretary of the Order of the Bath.

 In 2006, Henderson was appointed Deputy Lieutenant of Hampshire.
-He served as Vice Lord-Lieutenant of Hampshire between 2018 and 2023, until he reached the mandatory retirement age of 75.
+He was Vice Lord-Lieutenant of Hampshire from 2018 to 2023, when he reached the mandatory retirement age of 75.